DoubleDensity/docker-jenkins/README.md

 ```
 docker run -p 8080:8080 -p 50000:50000 --privileged -e "NFS_EXPORT=192.168.69.71:/stornext/snfs1/jenkins" -e NFS_MOUNT="/var/jenkins_home" quay.io/doubledensity/jenkins
 ```

-This will store the jenkins data in `/your/home` on the host.
-Ensure that `/your/home` is accessible by the jenkins user in container (jenkins user - uid 1000) or use `-u some_other_user` parameter with `docker run`.

 # Setting the number of executors